 While there are a lot of things individuals can do to take care of their own health, at one time or another most people find themselves in situations where they are relying on medical professionals to treat some sort of ailment.
 When a person is being treated, they are forced to relinquish control, and trust that the professionals are applying their knowledge and expertise in order to give their patient the best chance for healing.

-As Louisville injury attorneys we see doctors, nurses, and other staff truly do everything they know how to help a patient Sometimes, even their best results in death or worsening of an illness or injury.
+As a Louisville personal injury law practice, we see doctors, nurses, and other staff truly do everything they know how to help a patient Sometimes, even their best results in death or worsening of an illness or injury.
 But there are also many times when the details of medical protocol fall through the cracks, and a serious medical situation results.
 Too often the mistake that is made is hidden in hopes that they can fix what they did wrong without the patient or their family being any wiser.
 But just like children who try and glue a vase back together after they have knocked it over, hoping their parents don’t notice, a little patchwork is not enough to erase the mistake.
 With medical malpractice, however, the situation is far worse, because there is much more at stake.

 Medical malpractice hits people in every socio-economical group, from “regular people” to famous celebrities.
 Here are five cases of medical malpractice that had a huge impact on the victims and their families.